Scams can be defined as schemes that aim to con you out of your money, mainly by post, phone or email.

 You can purchase phones that have call blocking technology built into them.
 These range in price and can be found at many major retailers.
 The technology prevents the majority of scam calls from even making your phone ring so you know that when you pick up your phone it will be someone you want to speak to.

-You can now choose to stop email, telephone, addressed post, and/or text messages from a selected charity or charities by:
+You can now choose to stop email, telephone, addressed post, and/or text messages from a selected charity online or by calling 0300 303 3517.

 You can also submit an FPS request on behalf of a relative or someone you care for.
 You will be asked to confirm that you have authority to act on behalf of the individual concerned and details of your relationship with the person you are acting on behalf of.